sunfounder/arduino_starter_kit/docs/source/22_little_star.rst

 Code Creation - Array
 ----------------------

-1. Open the Arduino IDE, go to the “File” menu, and select “New Sketch” to start a fresh project.
-Close any other sketch windows that might be open.
+1. Open the Arduino IDE and start a new project by selecting “New Sketch” from the “File” menu.
-2. Save your new sketch by clicking “Save” from the “File” menu or by pressing ``Ctrl + S``.
-Save it in the default Arduino Sketchbook location under the name ``Lesson22_Array``.
-Click "Save".
+2. Save your sketch as ``Lesson22_Array`` using ``Ctrl + S`` or by clicking “Save”.

 3. Now create an array at the very beginning of the code, storing the notes of Twinkle Twinkle Little Star into the array.